department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-allowances.md

 **Notes:**

 - Rate changes are payable the August after they take effect.
-So the new clothing allowance rate is payable as of August, 2019.
+So the new clothing allowance rate is payable as of August 2019.

 - For the Medal of Honor pension, we’re required by law to match the percentage of cost-of-living adjustments made to Social Security benefits.
 These adjustments help to make sure that the purchasing power of your benefits keeps up with inflation.
 You can get the latest cost-of-living adjustment (COLA) information on the [Social Security Administration’s (SSA) website](http://www.socialsecurity.gov/cola/).